Fairblock/docs/docs/running-a-node/metrics.md

 fairyringclient config update --metrics-port NEW_PORT
 ```

-### Prometheus Installation and Setup
+### Prometheus installation and Setup

-After enabling metrics on `Fairyring` node / `Fairyringclient`, you will need a program to scrape its data, we suggest using `Prometheus` in this example.
+After enabling metrics on `fairyring` node / `fairyringclient`, you will need a program to scrape its data, we suggest using `Prometheus` in this example.

 1. Install Prometheus by following the [Official Installation guide](https://prometheus.io/docs/prometheus/latest/installation/) in the same machine as your node.
 2. Create a Prometheus config file, we will create one at `$HOME/.fairyring/config/prometheus.yml` in this example.